mariadb-corporation/mariadb-connector-python/doc/source/cursor.rst

 .. data:: sp_outparams

-  This read-only attribute undicates if the current result set contains inout or out parameters from a previously executed stored procedure.
+  This read-only attribute undicates if the current result set contains in/out or out parameters from a previously executed stored procedure.

 .. data:: rowcount